-Note: Establishing a child protection response is critical to ending the arrest and detention of domestic minor sex trafficking victims and ensuring instead that they are provided crime victim protections, services, and benefits.
+Note: Juvenile sex trafficking victims may come to the attention of service providers through various points of entry into state systems.
+Clear statutory mechanisms to direct juvenile victims to specialized services are critical to preventing further traumatization and ensuring a protective response consistent with their status as crime victims.
 Protective shelter and services are far preferable to the current practice of charging the minor with an offense in order to detain him or her for his or her own safety and to assist in investigating a criminal case.
 Service providers struggle with case management when these victims are ordered to inappropriate placements, such as ill-equipped foster care, group homes, and detention facilities, or they are returned to poor home environments.
-Debate exists over the level of security in and duration of these placements, as well as the size and location of such shelters; however, agreement exists as to the need for a variety of approaches from long-term shelters to home-based care to specialty foster homes, etc.17
+Debate exists over the level of security in and duration of these placements, as well as the size and location of such shelters; however, agreement exists as to the need for a variety of approaches from long-term shelters to home-based care to specialty foster homes, etc. 16

-^{16 18} U.S.C. § 1593.
+^{15 18} U.S.C. § 1593.

-17 See National Colloquium 2012 Final Report, supra note 8.
+16 See National Colloquium 2012 Final Report, supra note 8.